7-Day Martha's Vineyard Itinerary (2026): The Full-Week Plan

 Martha's Vineyard is larger than visitors expect (~100 square miles).
 A car provides maximum flexibility for up-island destinations like Menemsha, Chilmark, and Aquinnah.
 But the VTA bus system is excellent and currently fare-free, making car-free travel viable for down-island stays.

-VTA Bus System (fare-free through at least May 2026):
+VTA Bus System (fare-free through September 2026):

 • 12 bus routes, 111+ stops covering all six towns including Aquinnah and Menemsha